explosion/thinc/website/docs/usage-config.md

 ---
-title: Configuration Files
+title: Configuration System
-teaser: Training models from robust configs
+next: /docs/usage-models
 ---

-Configuration is a huge problem for machine learning code, because you may want to expose almost any detail of any function as a hyperparameter.
+Configuration is a huge problem for machine-learning code because you may want to expose almost any detail of any function as a hyperparameter.
 The setting you want to expose might be arbitrarily far down in your call stack, so the setting might need to pass all the way through the CLI or REST API, through any number